 This one, probably more than any other song I've made, was hard to get to.
 In stark contrast to the relative ease of creating what became Inverted Island (Day Mix) – the 7" A-side to Oceanic Glow (Night Mix), in its original appearance – I struggled, here, to gain a footing.
 Having settled into a sort of visual and thematic framework for the pair of tracks, working within that constraint proved difficult.
 Upon stumbling into the pulsing, jangly sound for the main synth parts, however, the track opened up: the process and result became one of my all-time favorite creative experiences.
 I recorded the bulk of the song in two sittings and the mix came together almost as quickly.

-A top musical highlight, for me, involved driving out to Long Island – with Katie and our friend Elissa – to share the first listen of vinyl test pressing with my good pal (and oft-collaborator) Chris.
+A top musical highlight, for me, involved driving out to Long Island – with Katie and our friend Elisha – to share the first listen of vinyl test pressing with my good pal (and oft-collaborator) Chris.
 We sat in his sparse listening room, music fading in, and I just smiled, finally sharing the culmination of months of creative struggle and personal musical breakthroughs with close friends.

 Oceanic Glow is one of the songs that, on the occasion that I go back and listen to something I've made, I find it hard to believe it was me making those decisions.
 I'm still surprised, and proud, of where it sonically takes me.